momostarsky/imebra_git/docs/logging.rst

 - syslog (on Posix systems)
 - standard output

-The logging is disabled by default and can be enabled during the compilation phase of Imebra by setting IMEBRA_LOG_LEVEL to one of the following values when launching cmake:
+The logging is disabled by default and can be enabled during the compilation phase of Dicomhero by setting IMEBRA_LOG_LEVEL to one of the following values when launching cmake:

 - *TRACE*